Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Challenges}

 Currently, all compression methods have certain drawbacks, requiring users to carefully trade-off based on practical needs.
-For DLRM, there is no method that combines good model AUC, compression capability, low training overhead, and fast processing.
-For retrieval-augmented LLM, research on embedding compression is still in its early stages, with only a few specialized compression methods available.
+For DLRM, there is no single method that performs well in all metrics.
+For retrieval-augmented LLM, research on embedding compression is still in its early stages, with only a few specialized methods available.
 Therefore, more comprehensive and advanced methods are expected in both fields.

 On the other hand, the relationship between datasets and compression methods has not been studied.
 Our experiments show that different methods perform better on different datasets in DLRM, but it is unclear why.
 It is currently difficult to determine a proper method for a given dataset without actual experiments.